FOR IMMEDIATE RELEASE - June 5, 2019

 “New citizens are the hope and symbol of America’s compassion, and I am humbled to speak before them at this momentous ceremony,” Khan said.

 About The Thomas Jefferson Foundation at Monticello

 The Thomas Jefferson Foundation was incorporated in 1923 to preserve Monticello, the home of Thomas Jefferson, in Charlottesville, Virginia.
-Today, the foundation seeks to share Jefferson’s world, his ideas and the relevance of history with a national and global audience.
-Monticello is recognized as a National Historic Landmark and a United Nations World Heritage Site.
+Today, the foundation seeks to bring history forward into national and global dialogues by engaging audiences with Jefferson’s world and ideas and inviting them to experience the power of place at Monticello.
+Monticello is recognized as a National Historic Landmark, a United Nations World Heritage Site and a Site of Conscience.
 As a private, nonprofit organization, the foundation’s regular operating budget does not receive ongoing government support to fund its twofold mission of preservation and education.
-About 440,000 people visit Monticello each year.
-For information, visit Monticello.org.